Fractal and Spectral Dimensions as Determinants of Thermal Ablation Outcomes in Cancer Tissues: The model

-In addition, similar to many other ubiquitous natural structures (such as coastlines, snowflakes, galaxy clusters, or turbulent flows), biological tissue is identified as a statistical fractal.
-Fractals, as defined by Mandelbrot~\cite{mandelbrot1983}, are mathematical structures that exhibit self-similarity—where each part is geometrically similar to the whole—across multiple scales.
-The defining characteristic of a``statistical" fractal is that, unlike ideal mathematical fractals, self-similarity holds only across a finite range of scales.
-Characterisation of a fractal typically requires at least three parameters~\cite{rammal1983}: the embedding Euclidean dimension $d$, the fractal dimension $D_f$, and the spectral dimension $d_s$.
+In addition, similar to many other ubiquitous natural structures (such as coastlines, snowflakes, galaxy clusters, or turbulent flows), biological tissue \BLAU{can be described as a natural fractal}.
+Fractals, as defined by Mandelbrot~\cite{mandelbrot1983}, are mathematical structures that exhibit self-similarity—where each part is geometrically similar to the whole—across multiple scales. \BLAU{In the case of biological tissues, this self-similarity is statistical rather than deterministic.
+Furthermore, unlike these ideal mathematical constructs, natural physical structures inherently possess a finite range of self-similarity bounded by physical lower and upper cut-offs (e.g., from cellular dimensions up to macroscopic tissue sizes).} Characterisation of a fractal typically requires at least three parameters~\cite{rammal1983}: the embedding Euclidean dimension $d$, the fractal dimension $D_f$, and the spectral dimension $d_s$.
 These parameters satisfy the inequality $d_s \leq D_f \leq d$, which reduces to $d_s = D_f = d$ in regular Euclidean spaces.
 The fractal dimension, which is related to the geometry and space-filling capacity of the structure, is a well-studied property of biological tissue.
 It can be determined experimentally from microscopic imaging of histological cuts and serves as a morphometric biomarker in oncopathology~\cite{cross1997fractals,Tambasco2008, Lennon2015, guz2015towards,Elkington2022}.
 The clinical range extends from $D_f \approx 1.5$ for healthy tissue to $D_f \approx 1.8$ for advanced-stage tumours, showing an upward trend as the disease evolves.
 In contrast, the spectral dimension $d_s$, which governs the topology and connectivity of the fractal, remains unexplored in biological tissue.
 Despite previous efforts to determine $d_s$ in percolation clusters and other mathematical fractals~\cite{alexander1982}, there is currently no method for measuring the spectral dimension in biological fractals.
 Diffusion in such media is anomalous, and consequently, the Laplace operator must be modified according to: